nkdAgility/NKDAgility.com/site/content/resources/blog/2014/2014-01-13-change-release-management-server-client-connects/index.md

 ---
 title: Change the Release Management Server that your Client connects to
-description: "Learn how to easily change the Release Management Server your client connects to, ensuring smooth transitions between different environments.
-Get started now!"
+description: Learn how to easily change the Release Management Server your client connects to, ensuring smooth transitions between different environments.
+Get started now!
 date: 2014-01-13
 creator: Martin Hinshelwood
 id: "10329"